ridulfo/Formation_Finder/README.md

 **Overview of the steps**
 1) First a population of random formations would be created.
-2) Every formation would be applied to historical open-high-low-close prices (OHLC).
+2) Every formation would be traded on historical open-high-low-close prices (OHLC).
 3) The formations are sorted after a chosen statistic.
 For example: average profit, accumulated profit or standard deviation.
 4) The top formations would be breeded together to form a new population.
-5) Repeat step 2 -> 5.
+5) Repeat step 2 -> 5 until satisfied with results.
+6) Test the final generation on unseen data.
+7) Sort